Doctor Bob

-LINUX AND EMAIL
+LINUX CLASSES - EMAIL

 Where is The Pine Inbox?

 The INBOX folder is where you'll spend most of your time in Pine.
 Following is a sample screen showing three messages.
 Pine displays a message number, the date sent, the real name of the sender (if available), the size (in bytes), and the Subject line of each message in your INBOX.
+The first message is flagged with an A, which indicates that I've already read and answered it.
+The other two are each flagged with an N because they are new messages.
+Messages that have been read but not answered are blank in the flag column.

 So what about the plus (+) signs in front of certain messages?
 These tell me that these messages were addressed directly to me (your address appears in the To: field, even though you don't see that field here).
 Email that comes from a mailing list manager or junk mail that comes from a spammer will typically have a generic (or bogus) To: address.